Adalab/modulo-2-evaluacion-final-NormaDeveloper/README.md

 ## 3. Local storage
 The list of favorites is stored in the localStorage.
-This way, when reloading the page the list of favorites is displayed.
+So when reloading the page the list of favorites is displayed.

 ## 4. Delete favorites
 If we perform a new search and a series that is already a favorite comes up, it is already highlighted in the search results (with changed background and text colors).